 From Australia to the world

-VETiS students, students, apprentices, and trainees can enter the Regionals, which test the skills and knowledge of 4000+ Australian apprentices, trainees and students under the age of 23.
+VETiS students, students, apprentices, and trainees can enter the Regionals, which test the skills and knowledge of 4000+ Australian apprentices, trainees and students.
 More than 500 events take place in 34 regions around the country.
+There is no age criteria to enter the Regionals, however to be eligible to proceed to the 2025 National Championships, the National Age Ruling will apply.

-Every two years we send a highly trained team, the Skillaroos, to compete against 76 member countries for the title of the world’s most skilled country at an International Competition.
-The next International Competition will be held in Abu Dhabi, UAE from 14-19 October 2017.
+Every two years we send a highly trained team, the Skillaroos, to compete against 86 member countries for the title of the world’s most skilled country at an International Competition.
+The next International Competition will be held in Lyon France 10 - 15 September 2024).

 WorldSkills competitions operates on a two-yearly cycle